 And now, I have this passion to share those lessons with you.
 I don’t want you to try to get through this on your own or with just a one-hour meeting with a counselor every week, even though that can be very, very helpful.
-You, like all of us, need a map.
+You, like all of us, need a map in order to achieve healing after divorce.
 You need concrete practical help, tried and true techniques, and dependable tools.
 Plus I want you to have a whole army of strong, wise, good-hearted companions by your side every single step of the way.
 I don’t want you trying to go through this alone … with the community on this site you have women from all over the world who get how you’re feeling and want to help.
-That’s how this online support group has been designed.
+That’s how this online divorce support group has been designed.
 You will have constant, continual help available 24/7, 365 days a year.

 I am glad you’re here because this community can make a positive difference in your life, too.
 You can one-day say … like I do now … “the life lessons I’ve learned through my divorce have made the journey worth it.”
 And believe me those are pretty radical words after the pain and anguish we’ve all experienced.
 But it’s true for me.
 My life will never be the same.
 I am in awe of so many things I used to take for granted.
 (Even though I was always aware of my many, many blessings!)
 I see more every day the power of helping others.
 (A power that makes MY life infinitely better).
 I laugh harder.
 I cry without apology.
 I live as close to (full-out) as I can every day.
 You can too.
 If you stick with us and do the steps of this plan, You will start “getting” life in an isn’t-this-awesome-too-good-to-be-true kind of way.